CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/01-intro.md

 title: Course intro.
 First steps in SQL.
 teaching: 90
 questions:
+- What is data engineering and why it is important for data analysts?
-- As analyst, you are asked to perform analytics on data set, stored in a database.
+- How to access a data set, stored in a database?
+- How to load various data files (eg. csv) into database?
 - As analyst, you got data from various sources (eg. csv, access to an external db or db dump).
 You would like to setup your own database, loading the data from external sources, so that you can perform analytics on it.
 - What do you need to know to perform these tasks?
 objectives: